AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ## Charts behaviour

 We can make some changes in charts behaviour using the {api}**.interactivity()**{api} method.
-It helps to adjust hover and select settings, as well as create a "highlighting area" - a spot of a custom-defined radius that highlights (hovers) all points that belong to that radius.
+It helps to adjust hover and select settings, as well as create a "highlighting area" - a spot of a custom-defined radius that highlights (hovers) all points within that radius.

-So, if we need to change something in hover performance, we should use {api:}**.hoverMode(){api} with an argument "bySpot" or "byX".
+So, if we need to change something with hover, we should use {api:}**.hoverMode(){api} with an argument "bySpot" or "byX".
 In first case we may adjust the radius of a "spot",  making it bigger or smaller..

-There are also two basic reaction types: hover and select.
+There are also two basic events: hover and select.

 ### Hover